OneCard will be a smarter way to travel and access services.

 No – it won’t be the same as an Oyster Card, which is a London Transport card.

-OneCard will use an ITSO operating system, which was purpose designed and is being used nationally for the introduction of smart ticketing.
+OneCard uses the ITSO operating system, which was purpose designed and is being used nationally for the introduction of smart ticketing.
 It will allow you to travel throughout Leicester and Leicestershire using different bus operators.

 Eventually OneCard will provide access to a variety of non transport services and facilities right across the city and county.